GuidesRecipesAPI ReferenceChangelog

 2. reviewingpending — the payment processor completes initial processing (typically a few minutes).

-3. pendingcompleted or failed — the payment processor finishes processing the transfer.
+4. holdingcompleted or failed — the holding period ends and the payment processor finalizes the transfer.

 ℹ️